 Then what pollutes the air we breathe on the rest of the days—364 days, to be precise.

-Let’s see…umm…well, vehicles on the roads, illegal industrial units operating in residential areas, unauthorised building material stocks running in crowded neighborhoods—they all cause pollution.
+Let’s see…umm…well, vehicles on the roads, illegal industrial units operating in residential areas, unauthorised building material stocks running in crowded neighbourhoods—they all cause pollution.

 People never talk about them.

 “Concerned” NGOs educate people on “How to celebrate a clean and Green Diwali,” and you’re made to believe that Diwali is the most massive contributor to air pollution.

 - Newspapers, TV news channels, so-called liberals, seculars, and leftists yell at the top of their voices, only one word—”Green Diwali.”